MatthiasKunnen/custom-ddns/README.md

 # Custom DDNS

 Keep your A (ipv4) and AAAA (ipv6) records in sync with the public IP of your router.
 Useful in the following cases:
-- Your router has DDNS functionality but does not support your DNS provider
+- Your router has DDNS functionality but does not support your DNS provider.
 - You do not want your router to have unlimited write access to your DNS records.
-E.g. you only need DDNS for a single subdomain and you have other
+I.e. you only need DDNS for certain subdomains, and you would be negatively impacted if any other records were created or modified.
 - Your router supports DDNS and you want to update multiple DNS records across different domains and DNS providers.
-- Your router does not have DDNS support, but you can implement a simple version yourself and want to do the heavier lifting on another system
+- Your router does not have DDNS support, but you can implement a simple version yourself and want to do the heavier lifting on another system.

 ## Implementation
 The following flow occurs on every IP update: